 I was born to paint.

-When I'm not messing around with brushes and paint, I spend my free time chasing trout with my handmade flies, or hunting birds over my Decoverly English Setters Patch, Trout and Duncan.
+I spend my free time chasing trout with my handmade flies.
+Hunting birds over my Decoverly English Setters Patch, Trout and Duncan.